tonethar/IGME-330-Master/notes/HW-resilient-web.md

 1) What is supposed to happen if a browser encounters a document with HTML and CSS errors?

 1) JavaScript errors should _____________________________

-- List the 5 "Known unknowns" of the web
+1) List the 5 "Known unknowns" of the web

-- If a web site is resilient, how should disabling JavaScript and the default stylesheet of that web page effect it?
+1) If a web site is resilient, how should disabling JavaScript and the default stylesheet of that web page effect it?

-- What are the 4 HTML design principles as specified by the W3C?
+1) What are the 4 HTML design principles as specified by the W3C?
 Briefly summarize each.

-- HTML and CSS are *declarative* languages - what does that mean?
+1) HTML and CSS are *declarative* languages - what does that mean?

-- JavaScript is an *imperative* language - what does that mean?
+1) JavaScript is an *imperative* language - what does that mean?

-- Which kind of language is more *resilient* and more fault tolerant?
+1) Which kind of language is more *resilient* and more *fault tolerant*?

 ## 2 - The Robust Web

-- What are the three core materials of the web?
+1) What are the three core materials of the web?

-- Priority of constituents.
+1) Priority of constituents.
 Place the following constituents in their order of priority, highest to lowest. authors, implementors, specifiers, theoretical purity, users

-- As the tools we use to write imperative code "distance" us from the code that the user sees, what is "introduced"?
+1) As the tools we use to write imperative code "distance" us from the code that the user sees, what is "introduced"?

-- Which "web stack" layer is the "presentation" layer?
+1) Which "web stack" layer is the "presentation" layer?

-- What is the difference between a "robust" website and a "resilient" one?
+1) What is the difference between a "robust" website and a "resilient" one?
 Which is preferred?

-- Do web sites need to be "robust" meaning that they "look the same everywhere"?
+1) Do web sites need to be "robust" meaning that they "look the same everywhere"?

-- What do users "care about"?
+1) What do users "care about"?

 ## 3 - The Fragile Web

-- Give 2 examples of ways to make sure that *web impermanence* does not result in information loss
+1) Give 2 examples of ways to make sure that *web impermanence* does not result in information loss

-- Give the 3 items from "Morten's Accessibility Checklist"
+1) Give the 3 items from "Morten's Accessibility Checklist"

-- Give one advantage to the "One-way Binding" that HTML links use
+1) Give one advantage to the "One-way Binding" that HTML links use

-- Resiliency means the ___________  is met for all users in all circumstances
+1) Resiliency means the ___________  is met for all users in all circumstances

-- Large media files mean _________________
+1) Large media files mean _________________

-- List 3 best practices for resilient images
+1) List 3 best practices for resilient images

-- List 3 best practices for resilient audio and video
+1) List 3 best practices for resilient audio and video

-- Resiliency means ensuring the information transfer ______________
+1) Resiliency means ensuring the information transfer ______________

 ## 4 - Resilience Basics